 Once you have arrived in the US, you will need transportation to the Brattleboro Campus.
 Visit this page to find directions.

+J-1 students are required to have health insurance.
 While F-1 students studying in the United States are not required to have health insurance, it is highly recommended.
-J-1 students do need health insurance.
 International students should secure their own insurance before arriving in the US.
 Please visit www.internationalstudentinsurance.com/explained/ for more information.